-- 1) When a roof is designed as a Protected Membrane Roof System or as a Modified Protected Membrane System, it must be secured in keeping with the design standards and ballast weight requirements in Part 3 SECURING the ROOF ASSEMBLY.
-In addition, the roof must be designed to incorporate - 1) gravel ballast guards around drains. - 2) a drainage layer beneath XPS insulation. - 3) filter fabric installed over XPS insulation, in order to - 1) contain the insulation and thereby prevent 'insulation stacking' (displacement) when insulation boards become buoyant in water. - 2) prevent fines from settling at the membrane level and filling the voids between insulation board joints. - 2) Where membranes installed on vertical surfaces may be damaged from foot traffic or shifting coverings, they must be protected as, for example, with base metal flashings. - 3) Every Protected Membrane Roof System or Modified Protected Membrane System designed with gravel ballast must conform to the securement requirements set out in 3.3.3.2 Ballasted Roof Systems and specify ballast conforming to the minimum requirements shown in the table below.
+- 1) Only fully adhered membranes are permitted for application on a Protected Membrane Roof System. - 2) When a roof is designed as a Protected Membrane Roof System or as a Modified Protected Membrane System, it must be secured in keeping with the design standards and ballast weight requirements in Part 3 SECURING the ROOF ASSEMBLY.
+In addition, the roof must be designed to incorporate - 1) gravel ballast guards around drains. - 2) a drainage layer beneath XPS insulation. - 3) filter fabric installed over XPS insulation, in order to - 1) contain the insulation and thereby prevent 'insulation stacking' (displacement) when insulation boards become buoyant in water. - 2) prevent fines from settling at the membrane level and filling the voids between insulation board joints. - 3) Where membranes installed on vertical surfaces may be damaged from foot traffic or shifting coverings, they must be protected as, for example, with base metal flashings. - 4) Every Protected Membrane Roof System or Modified Protected Membrane System designed with gravel ballast must conform to the securement requirements set out in 3.3.3.2 Ballasted Roof Systems and specify ballast conforming to the minimum requirements shown in the table below.